mohithcm/car-rental-system/README.md

 ## Project Report

-- The project report is stored in a folder called [report](https://github.com/Varshithvhegde/car_rental_project/raw/main/report/CarProjectFinalReport.pdf).
+- The project report is stored in a folder called [report].
 - Report consists of the following:
     - Introduction
     - Literature Review